-Open to all State, local, tribal, and territorial law enforcement agencies.
+This solicitation is open to all local, state, tribal, and territorial law enforcement agencies.

 To advance Executive Order 13929 Safe Policing for Safe Communities, as of October 28, 2020, the Attorney General determined that all state, local, and university or college law enforcement agencies must be certified by an approved independent credentialing body or have started the certification process to be allocated FY 2023 DOJ discretionary grant funding, either as a recipient or a subrecipient.
 For detailed information on this new certification requirement, please visit https://cops.usdoj.gov/SafePolicingEO.